d34dman/drupal-jsonapi-params/README.md

 | ---   | ---  | ---         |
 | type   | `string`   | Resource type
 | fields | ``string[]`` | Array of field names in the given resource type

+---

+## Helper methods

+### clear

+Clears all query parameter constructed so far.

+### getQueryObject

+Get object representation of the query object generated so far.

+### initializeWithQueryObject

+Re-initialize with previously stored data from `getQueryObject`

+### initializeWithQueryString

+Re-initialize with previously stored data from `getQueryString`